KALOKOH026/hakalo-verify-backend/README.md

 Level 3 — Detailed Information
 Only accessible under specific authorized circumstances and subject to applicable law, consent, and governance rules.
 This gives institutions control over how much information is shared.

+It is a neutral, secure borrower-risk verification infrastructure that protects institutional data and does not facilitate customer poaching.
+The ideal was generated and visualized by Hassan Kalokoh from Sierra Leone West Africa serving as a Loan Officer from a two 2 years microfinance experience.

 A comprehensive Django REST Framework API for managing institution verification, customer onboarding, and loan eligibility verification with complete audit trail and compliance logging.